1. The ONS and statistics

 3. Completing your survey

-Will my data be kept confidential?
+Is my data confidential?

 Can I provide estimates?

-Can I send my data in via email?
+Can I send my data via email?

 Can I complete the survey online?

-Why are the return dates so early?
+Why are return dates early?

-• investigating data sharing with other government departments to reduce survey activity
+• exploring data-sharing with other government departments

 Back to table of contents